slevithan/oniguruma-to-es/README.md

 - [RedCMD](https://github.com/RedCMD) and [tonco-miyazawa](https://github.com/tonco-miyazawa) for their deep Oniguruma expertise and frequent advice.
 - [K. Kosako](https://github.com/kkos) for creating Oniguruma and maintaining it for 23 years.

-If you want to support this project, I'd love your help by contributing improvements ([guide](https://github.com/slevithan/oniguruma-to-es/blob/main/CONTRIBUTING.md)), sharing it with others, or [sponsoring](https://github.com/sponsors/slevithan) ongoing development.
+If you use or want to support this project, I'd love your help by contributing improvements ([guide](https://github.com/slevithan/oniguruma-to-es/blob/main/CONTRIBUTING.md)), sharing it with others, or [sponsoring](https://github.com/sponsors/slevithan) maintenance and development.

 MIT License.